Jc2k/Jc2k.github.io/_drafts/aws-block-deviced-added.md

     -Djetty.port=8983
 ```

-I totally replace `/etc/init.d/jetty` with upstart configuration - having `/etc/init.d/jetty` and `/etc/init/jetty.conf` seems to cause `sudo start jetty` and `sudo stop jetty` to hang.
+I totally remove `/etc/init.d/jetty` and add a new upstart configuration - having `/etc/init.d/jetty` and `/etc/init/jetty.conf` seems to cause `sudo start jetty` and `sudo stop jetty` to hang.
 Just start solr with `/etc/init.d/jetty start` and grap the right command line with `ps aux`.
 Stick in a `-nodetach` to stop in forking so it plays nice with upstarts process supervision.
 This also gives us a nice place to create `/data/solr` and ensure its writeable by the `jetty` user.

 Don't forget to update `solr.xml` to point at this new location! :wink: